pranjalibajpai/eRail/README.md

 - If user/admin logouts then access the page through URL then Access is Denied

 ## ToDo
-- [ ] Change type="text" to type="password" in admin-login.php, index.php, register.php to Hide Password
+- [x] Change type="text" to type="password" in admin-login.php, index.php, register.php to Hide Password
 - [ ] Add condition to all queries if query is not executed / throws an error
 - [ ] Hash algo is needed to store password in database
+- [ ] After login if admin/users click login page it should redirect to index.php/admin-page.php

 ## Directory Structure